Traceable Black-box Watermarks for Federated Learning: Experiments

 \textbf{Verification Interval.} We first demonstrate the verifier's confidence in identifying the leaker of suspect models embedded with watermarks injected by \methodwospace.
-Specifically, we calculate two key metrics: \textit{verification confidence}—the test accuracy of a watermarked model on its own watermarking dataset, and \textit{verification leakage}—its average test accuracy on other clients' watermarking datasets.
-The difference between these two metrics termed the \textit{verification interval}, reflects the verifier's confidence. \autoref{fig: traceability_confidence_error} illustrates the averaged verification confidence and leakage across training rounds on CIFAR-10 and CIFAR-100 datasets.
-We observe that \method maintains a consistently large verification interval throughout training.
-Moreover, as training progresses, the interval widens due to a steady increase in verification confidence, indicating that watermark injection in \method continuously enhances watermark effectiveness despite potential performance degradation from local training.
+Specifically, we compute two key metrics: (1) the test accuracy of each watermarked model on its own watermarking dataset, referred to as \textit{verification confidence}; and (2) the average test accuracy of the model on other clients’ watermarking datasets, referred to as \textit{verification leakage}.
+The difference between these two metrics, termed the \textit{verification interval}, reflects the verifier's confidence.
+Figure~\ref{fig: traceability_confidence_error} illustrates the averaged verification confidence, leakage, interval, and the VR changes across training rounds on CIFAR-10 and CIFAR-100 datasets.

+We observe that as training progresses, the verification interval widens due to a steady increase in verification confidence.
 Additionally, since \method injects watermarks only within the designated watermarking region and employs masked aggregation, the watermarked model consistently performs poorly on other clients’ watermarking datasets.
-These factors collectively contribute to a clear verification interval, ensuring successful model leakage verification.
-Further results on the changes in the divergence of each watermarked model’s output on its watermark dataset (the constraint in \hyperref[formula:main_problem]{Problem~\eqref{formula:main_problem}}) are provided in \hyperref[apdx: tr_interval]{Appendix Section~\ref{apdx: tr_interval}}.
+These factors together form a clear verification interval, which ensures reliable model leakage verification.
+This is supported by the high VR obtained by \methodwospace.
+Further results on the changes in the divergence of each watermarked model’s output on its watermark dataset (the constraint in Problem~\ref{formula:main_problem}) are provided in Appendix~\ref{apdx: tr_interval}.